spthermo/generative-image-inpainting/README.md

 # Generative Image Inpainting
 The presented deep NN architecture consists of a deep convolutional autoencoder (generator) and a discriminator network with two parallel branches.
 The implementation is a based on the model proposed in [Globally and Locally Consistent Image Completion](http://hi.cs.waseda.ac.jp/~iizuka/projects/completion/data/completion_sig2017.pdf).
 Note that this is not an exact replication, as there are some layer-level modifications (e.g. no linear layers are utilized).
-The model is developed using PyTorch and is trained/tested on CelebA dataset.
+The model is developed using PyTorch and is trained/tested on [CelebA](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html) face dataset.

 ## Prerequisites
 The architecture has been implemented using the following: